December 22, 2020

 “While the results of this initial study are certainly encouraging, we still need some more definitive research before we’re able to determine if there’s strong evidence of immunity in these babies,” says Dr. Al-Khan.

 How Should I Decide if the Vaccine is Right for Me?

 Since pregnant and breastfeeding women are eligible to receive this vaccine if they choose to, the CDC recommends that these women consult their practitioners and assess their individual risk before making their decision.
 This would include considering the likelihood of them becoming infected with COVID-19 and if they were to become infected, how high is the risk that they will become seriously ill.

 A pregnant woman working in a health care setting would have a higher personal risk than one who is working from home and can quarantine, and therefore may benefit more from receiving the vaccine while pregnant.

-“If you are pregnant or breastfeeding, speak with your physician or midwife to determine what’s best for you,” says Dr. Bader.
-“Together you can put a risk assessment together based on your personal risk factors, as well as what we know about mRNA vaccines and other vaccines given during pregnancy to decide what makes sense for you.”
+“If you are pregnant or breastfeeding, speak with your physician or midwife to determine what’s best for you,” says Dr. Al-Khan.
+“Together you can put a risk assessment together based on your personal risk factors, as well as what we know about these vaccines and other vaccines given during pregnancy to decide what makes sense for you.”

 Next Steps & Resources:

 - Need a doctor?
 Visit our website to find one near you or call 800-822-8905.